The Chemistry Behind a Comfortable Swim: Water Imbalance 101

 Total Alkalinity (TA): pH Stability Control

-Definition: TA measures the concentration of alkaline substances (mainly bicarbonates) in your water.
+Definition: TA measures the concentration of alkaline substances (mainly bicarbonates) in your water, and the ideal range is 80-120 ppm.
+Think of it as the buffer that holds pH steady.

 Why It Matters